andreamaestri/jobless/README.md

 - Claude AI for models

 ## Future Improvements
-Favourites feature for contacts and events.
+favorite feature for contacts and events.
 Link calendar to personal calendar.